laabratory/laabratory.github.io/_posts/optimization-all-the-way-up.md

 Next, there are questions about the balance of this approach with traditional product management:
 1. What is the right balance between direct user feedback and "product sense"?
 Some argue that users often don’t know exactly what they want.
-	1. A key benefit of adaptive UX is that it empowers users to creatively solve their own problems rather than relying solely on product teams to make decisions on their behalf.
+	- This might be a good thing.
+A key benefit of adaptive UX is that it empowers users to creatively solve their own problems rather than relying solely on product teams to make decisions on their behalf.
 2. How can this contribute to revenue and other bottom-line metrics?
 Product development often considers factors beyond user satisfaction, including monetization, engagement, and other metrics.